johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 In this task you will try to understand how [Refactorings in Merge Commits](https://github.com/ualberta-smr/RefactoringsInMergeCommits)  analyzes merge commits in git repositries and determines whether refactoring changes are to blame for the conflicts.
 Prepare the tool environment according to the system requirements of the tool located on the [README.md](https://github.com/ualberta-smr/RefactoringsInMergeCommits/blob/master/README.md) file. <br/>

-**You may also follow the instructions below that are adapted from [README.md](https://github.com/ualberta-smr/RefactoringsInMergeCommits/blob/master/README.md). <br/> **
+**You may also follow the instructions below that are adapted from [README.md](https://github.com/ualberta-smr/RefactoringsInMergeCommits/blob/master/README.md).** <br/>
-Clone-and-own [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) and then open the project in  IntelliJ IDE.

 **System Requirements** <br/>
 * Linux or macOS